Yoon: Forced labor plan crucial for better ties with Japan - NewsBreak

 Yoon: Forced labor plan crucial for better ties with Japan

-South Korean President Yoon Suk Yeol on Tuesday defended his government’s contentious plan to use local funds to compensate Koreans enslaved by Japan ese companies before the end of World War II, saying it’s crucial for Seoul to build future-oriented ties with its former colonial overlord.
+SEOUL, South Korea (AP) — South Korean President Yoon Suk Yeol on Tuesday defended his government’s contentious plan to use local funds to compensate Koreans enslaved by Japanese companies before the end of World War II, saying it’s crucial for Seoul to build future-oriented ties with its former colonial overlord.

 Yoon said it resulted from government efforts to “respect the positions of victims while also seeking ways that would align with the common interests and future development of both South Korea and Japan.”